Frequently Asked Questions

 If you are experiencing any of the symptoms listed above, please call us right away.

-10. Do I need a referral?
+10. Do I need a referral for a medical abortion?

 No, you do not need a referral to book an appointment.
 Appointments can be booked by patients themselves or by a referring doctor’s office.